Hiking Mount Nittany: A Must-Do Activity In State College, PA

 How hard is hiking Mount Nittany?

-If you choose to hike up the white trail to the right, the rocks are less prominent, but there are plenty of inclines!
+If you choose to hike up the white trail to the right, the rocks are less prominent, but there are plenty of fairly steep inclines!
 You’ll get a lower-body workout on this stretch, for sure!

 After reaching the top, the trails weaving around the mountain are mostly flat and easy.
 Just enjoy wandering through nature.
 The worst is over!